 Q: How soon do you place a pet in an Adoption Ambassador's home?

 A: As soon as a dog or cat is available for adoption, he or she can be ready to go into a home.

 Q: Can this work in rural as well as urban settings?

 A: Absolutely!
 Just about every town has places where people gather, and a street or two with a little foot traffic.
-And with Internet access becoming increasingly available in even the most rural communities, there's always social media as a tool to help an Ambassador find a home for their foster pet.
+Just remember to follow local health guidelines related to physical distancing and PPE.
+And with internet access increasingly available in even the most rural communities, social media is the perfect tool to help an Ambassador find a home for their foster pet.